GDAOSU/Weakly-Supervised/README.md

 ## Usage

 ### GraphCut.py
-Processes HR multispectral imagery and LR labels to select relatively correct labels, excluding potentially incorrect label areas.
+Processes the HR multispectral imagery and LR labels to select relatively correct labels, excluding potentially incorrect ones.

 ### RF.py
-Trains a Random Forest model using the labels selected from GraphCut.py and HR multispectral imagery for predicting HR labels.
+Trains a Random Forest model using the HR multispectral imagery and labels selected from GraphCut.py.

 ### Refine.py
-Utilizes spectral indices and Random Forest predictions to assign a new HR label.
+Utilizes spectral indices and Random Forest predictions to assign new HR labels to whose labels are removed by label selection or those remaining labels with significantly low confidence.

 ## Dataset
 The dataset utilized in this study is DFC2020, available at [IEEE Dataport](https://ieee-dataport.org/competitions/2020-ieee-grss-data-fusion-contest).